-So the next day, we were off to the local brick, block and tile store to start making our fireplace makeover dreams, into a reality!
+The next day, we were off to the local brick, block and tile store to start making our fireplace makeover dreams, into a reality!
 We knew we wanted stacked stone in a neutral color and after looking at what seemed like a thousand different samples, we found a winner!
 We decided to go with a cultured stone product because we loved the look, and it was around half the cost of natural.

 The first step was to remove all of the wood paneling and dry wall, stripping the fireplace down to the original framing.